kneess/clickyGame/README.md

 ## Objective of the game

 Collect points by clicking on the images without repeating a click on an image.
-If image is clicked 2x the score will reset and high score will be saved for the session that the game is played.
+If an image is clicked 2x the score will reset and the high score will be saved for the session that the game is played.

 ---------------